-If you are a homeschooled student and your parents are not giving you the education you need, we are very sorry to hear about your situation.
-Every child has the right to a solid and well-rounded education, and your parents are wrong to deprive you of it.
+Our organization was founded by adults who were homeschooled as children.
+Some of us had active, engaged parents who helped us learn a lot; others of us had to teach ourselves and fell behind.
+If you are a homeschooled student and your parents are not giving you the educational resources and support you need, we are truly sorry to hear about your situation.
+Every child has the right to a solid and well-rounded education, and you are showing a lot of courage by taking steps to make sure you and your siblings get what you need.

 It may be that your parents are not educating you at all.
 Perhaps they are busy caring for other children, or are distracted by other things.
 It may be that your parents are expecting you to educate yourself on your own.
 Perhaps you have tried but have found you need more guidance.
 It may be that the curriculum your parents are using is not working for you.
 Perhaps you are worried that you are falling behind or not understanding the material.